Preventative Maintenance: Saving Money in the Long Run

 What is Preventive measurement:

-Here are some examples of preventive measurement;
+Here are some examples of preventive measures;

 - Vehicle’s regular oil change